Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 **Live Demo:** [https://Stabletrust-sdk-demo.vercel.app/](https://Stabletrust-sdk-demo.vercel.app/)<br/>
 **GitHub Repository:** [https://github.com/Fairblock/Stabletrust-sdk-demo](https://github.com/Fairblock/Stabletrust-sdk-demo)

 This guide walks you through building a complete confidential decentralized application using the Stabletrust SDK and Privy for wallet authentication.
-By the end, you will have a working Next.js application where users can deposit tokens into an encrypted balance, transfer them privately on-chain, and withdraw back to a public balance.
+By the end, you will have a working Next.js application where users can deposit tokens into an encrypted balance, transfer them privately onchain, and withdraw back to a public balance.

 ---

 ## What You Are Building

 Stabletrust uses Fully Homomorphic Encryption (FHE) to give each user a confidential token balance alongside their normal public balance.
-Once tokens enter the confidential layer, their amounta are encrypted on-chain — opaque to block explorers and other observers.
+Once tokens enter the confidential layer, their amounta are encrypted onchain opaque to block explorers and other observers.

 The user flow: